monodyle/blog/content/notes/250301-into-the-llm-tokenization.md

 Credit to [Deep Dive into LLMs like ChatGPT](https://youtu.be/7xTGNNLPyMI?si=Hc72uQelJ6Ckj8SA) by [Andrej Karpathy](https://x.com/karpathy)

-## How traning works?
+## How do they create tokens?

-- LLMs start with crawling data from the internet to build a massive dataset
+- Start with crawling data from the internet to build a massive dataset
 - Filter data with classifier to removing part of the data the low performance
 - Cleaned data will be compressed into something the machine usable